KarolAltamirano/generator-react-web/app/templates/README.md

 # SCSS Source maps
 - Source maps are disabled for SCSS files because of an issue with style-loader ([read more here](https://github.com/webpack/style-loader/issues/93)).
-As a workaround add to each SCSS file a comment containing its path.
+As a workaround add to each SCSS file a comment containing its module name.
 - In case SCSS source map are necessary for debugging
     - set `publicPath` inside `webpack.config.js` file to `http://localhost:3000/`
     - enable source maps inside `webpack.config.js` as described